Presentation

 3. Share a Surprising Statistic

-Facts can be startling, especially when they counter popular beliefs.
-A compelling statistic acts as both an attention-grabber and a credibility builder.
+Facts can be startling—especially when they challenge what people assume is true.
+A strong statistic works as both an attention-grabber and a credibility builder because it signals you’re bringing evidence, not just opinions.

 4. Tell a Short Personal Story